dask/dask/docs/source/array-creation.rst

    from_array

 Many storage formats have Python projects that expose storage using NumPy slicing syntax.
-These include HDF5, NetCDF, BColz, Zarr, GRIB, etc..
-For example we can load a Dask array from an HDF5 file using `h5py <http://www.h5py.org/>`_:
+These include HDF5, NetCDF, BColz, Zarr, GRIB, etc.  For example, we can load a Dask array from an HDF5 file using `h5py <http://www.h5py.org/>`_:

 .. code-block:: Python